Skip left navigation

 Researchers think that changes in your hormone levels during and after pregnancy may lead to postpartum depression.
-If you think you have it, tell your health care provider.
+The U.S. Preventive Services Task Force now recommends screening for depression after pregnancy.
 Medicine and talk therapy can help you get well.

 Return to top